PranavAngrish/MERN-User-Management-System/README.md

 ##### Note Management

 - Markdown support
-- Users can view, edit, and delete their own note.
+- Users can create, view, edit, and delete their own note.
 - Root user and Admin have permission to view, edit, and delete user notes if needed.
-- Provides search features for titles searching, to view the contents of notes.
+- Provides search features for titles/tags searching, to view the contents of notes.
+- Provide tags mark notes

 In fact, I don't know what kind of website this is.
 I just use it purely to learn about Authentication and Authorization.
 Just think it's a user management system.
 Features will continuously update...